mileswatson/serverless-test/README.md

 ## Verify

 You can check that you have deployed successfully by searching for "CloudFormation" in the AWS console.
 You should be able to see a stack titled `backend-dev` (or `backend-prod`).
 Click it, and click Resources to see a list of all the items that were deployed.

+> Note: ensure that your region in the top right is set to `eu-west-2` (the default deployment region).

 ## Remove